With the season of Advent just around the corner, the question that keeps popping up for me is this: What am I expecting?

 “Be brave.
 Be strong.
 Don’t give up.
 Expect God to get here soon.”
 (The Message)

 Expect God to get here soon?
 Really?!
-Is that what we are supposed to expect the next 21 days to deliver?
+Is that what we are supposed to expect the next month to deliver?
 Not presents?
 Not parties?
 Not a few days off from work?
-This isn’t at all what the world around us is expecting!
-From all evidence and signs, the world expects a potluck and a pile of toys for Christmas…
+This isn’t at all what the world around us is expecting.

 What would we DO if God were actually to arrive – and soon?!